Skip to main content

 No. A user can only provide feedback for a single key point at a time.

-Is the Customer Cheat Sheet regularly updated to reflect the latest information?
+Is the AI Cheat Sheet regularly updated to reflect the latest information?

-What are the limitations of the Customer Cheat Sheet?
+What are the limitations of the AI Cheat Sheet?

 • In the Background section, company information such as company details, revenue, year founded, and employee size is sourced from the web.
 However, it's important to note that this information may not always be up-to-date or accurate in certain scenarios.